datstartup/ubuntuopenbox/lessons/m11-four-essential-commands.md

 REMEMBER: **sudo** means to borrow the omnipotent power of the root user. <span style="color:red">It does not mean "try harder"!</span>
 {: .notice--danger}

 Why do we use command-line a lot in this tutorial?
-Because if you are building a operating system from the ground up, most of the time you do not have the luxury of GUI.
+Because if you are building an operating system from the ground up, most of the time you do not have the luxury of GUI.

 As a plus, command-line is actually a powerful tool on every aspect of Linux.